 While Zion is photogenic in all seasons, it is breathtaking in winter when the white snow is juxtaposed against a startlingly blue sky, the deep red cliffs and the smoky green plant life.
 Dramatic storms; crystal clear light; beefed up streams; waterfalls and pools; animal tracks and sometimes the animals themselves create splendid photographic opportunities.

 Which Trail Should I Hike in Winter?

-Caution: Many of the trails are closed during winter, due to ice, but those with crampons may be willing to take the leap on sunny trails.
+Many of the trails are closed during winter, due to ice, but those with ice traction devices on their boots may be willing to take the leap on sunny trails.
+(Here is a good selection of traction devices available at www.rei.com.)
 Weeping Rock, Emerald Pools, Riverside Walk and Observation Point may become too icy to traverse in winter.

 Kolob Canyons and other high country can also be treacherous in the winter with deep snow storm and the possibility of avalanches.
 Lava Point and Wild Cat Canyon trails are open to experienced cross country skiers and showshoers if the roads are passable.
 Kolob Terrace Road is closed during the winter.

 Need a map?
 Download an official Zion National Park map for basic road and attraction locations.
 Want a detailed topographical map of trails in the park?
 Buy the NatGeo Trails Illustrated Map for Zion National Park at REI.com.
 The map includes trails, trailheads, points of interest, campgrounds, lakes and much more.
 Or get the complete Utah National Parks Map Pack with five topographic maps.
 All of the NatGeo maps are printed on waterproof, tear-resistant material.

 If you buy from shopping links on this website, National Park Trips may receive an affiliate commission.